-To push the cultural shift, you will need to rationalize why testing and optimization are critical to the financial success of your company.
+To push the cultural shift, you will need to rationalize why retail marketing testing and retail marketing optimization are critical to the financial success of your company.
 Essentially, you need to build an internal business case, which means identifying the impacted stakeholders, and determining the metrics and accountability related to their financial performance.

 Typically, these stakeholders include IT (technology), Advertising (creative talent), Merchants (products), CRM/Marketing (data) and Finance (measurement).
 It’s also often a good idea to include Operations since they heavily influence the customer experience.
 Where possible, align or map your efforts to the business and financial metrics of the stakeholders to build their support.

 The next step is to identify individual executives who are ready to commit to ongoing testing.
 Use your comprehensive list of metrics to select three to six that these stakeholders have in common and that you believe you can impact with your marketing and advertising efforts.
 Understand the current baseline and temper expectations by providing low- and high-range pro formas based on the testing scenarios.

 Identification and mapping of existing processes, timelines and impacted resources can be conducted concurrently with building a business plan.
 But it’s best to have the business case fairly developed and your advocates in line before impacting other departments’ processes and planning.

 For example, if Advertising is responsible for creative development, any retail advertising or marketing testing that involves creative assets requires that the creative team be on board.
 While one-offs may squeak through, in the long-term the timelines and associated processes of this part of the initiative must be documented and changes approved, which will likely require stakeholder support.